awsdocs/aws-cdk-guide/doc_source/constructs.md

 Constructs are the basic building blocks of AWS CDK apps\.
 A construct represents a "cloud component" and encapsulates everything AWS CloudFormation needs to create the component\.

-A construct can represent a single resource, such as an Amazon Simple Storage Service \(Amazon S3\) bucket, or it can represent a higher\-level component consisting of multiple AWS CDK resources\.
+A construct can represent a single resource, such as an Amazon Simple Storage Service \(Amazon S3\) bucket, or it can represent a higher\-level component consisting of multiple AWS resources\.
 Examples of such components include a worker queue with its associated compute capacity, a cron job with monitoring resources and a dashboard, or even an entire app spanning multiple AWS accounts and regions\.

 ## AWS Construct library<a name="constructs_lib"></a>